isc-projects/stork/doc/usage.rst

 previous section.
 When all entered data is valid, the ``Save`` button is activated for changing the password.

+..
+This agent-deploy link is used in webui for pointing users to the instruction about deploying agent.
+So change it always together with the link in webui to have them in sync.
+.. _agent-deploy:

 Deploying Stork Agent
 =====================